Learning Rules from Rewards: Introduction

-The goal of RRL is to learn an optimal policy in an environment described as a set of objects and relations between them \cite{dvzeroski2001relational}.
-Notably, the policy is represented as a set of \emph{variabilized} rules in first first order logic (or a subset of it).
-For example, in a version of the classic problem known as \emph{blocks world} \cite{slaney2001blocks}, where the agent is rewarded for unstacking a group of blocks, one such rule could be: $\texttt{move}(X, \texttt{floor}) \leftarrow \texttt{on}(X,Y) \wedge \texttt{top}(X)$ (i.e., \say{if block $X$ is on any other block $Y$, and block $X$ is on top of a pile, then move block $X$ to the floor}).
-In contrast this approach, the present paper concentrates in the learning of \emph{ground} rules, i.e., rules that apply to specific objects in a specific task, such as: $\texttt{LEFT} \leftarrow \texttt{more}\textnormal{-}\texttt{x}(\texttt{player},\texttt{ball})$ (i.e., \say{if the player is to the right of the ball, then move left}).
-This is because we think that is more likely that people learn relational rules that apply to specific situations and, later on, those rules are generalized through the process of schema induction \cite<e.g.,>[]{gick1983schema, chen2004schema}.
-From a cognitive point of view, an interesting attribute of classic RRL algorithms is that, in general, they build policies \emph{incrementally}, gradually adding rules to the policy that improve its the overall quality \cite<>[see next section]{driessens2001speeding}.
-This is in stark contrast to theory-based Bayesian approaches to reinforcement learning \cite<e.g.,>[]{tsividis2021human}, where the complete space of programs (which includes relational policies) is defined \emph{a priori} and learning equates to infer the best-fitting program from all possible programs through probabilistic inference (we elaborate on the relation between top-down and bottom-up approaches in the Discussion).
+From a cognitive point of view, an interesting attribute of classic RRL algorithms is that they build policies \emph{incrementally}, gradually adding rules to the policy that improve its overall quality \citep{driessens2001speeding}.
+This is in stark contrast to Bayesian theory-based RL \citep{tsividis2021human,pouncy2022inductive}, where the space of possible programs is defined \emph{a priori} and learning equates to inferring the best-fitting program from all possible programs through Bayesian inference.
 Another important attribute of RRL algorithms is that they have to deal with the discrete nature of relational representations.
 This is because describing the state of the environment in terms of relations imposes sharp partitions of the state space.
 For instance, on the aforementioned \texttt{LEFT} rule, the relation $\texttt{more}\textnormal{-}\texttt{x}(\texttt{player},\texttt{ball})$ partitions the state space into states where the player is to the right of the ball, and states where it is not.
-This fact requires the use of an specialized function approximator that can make use of relational abstractions to \emph{abstract away} irrelevant aspects of the state space.
-Our model makes use of a specialized function approximator developed for RRL.
+This fact requires the use of a specialized function approximator that can make use of relational representations to \emph{abstract away} irrelevant aspects of the state space \citep{van2009logic}.